imadeous/myChart/README.md

 ## 📝 Development Notes
 - Donut and gap modifiers for pie charts are a TODO (see code comments for future implementation).
 - All chart and UI updates are live and immediate.
+- Dark mode has been removed for simplicity.

 ---